 Claudia is Associate Professor in the field of interdisciplinary environmental research and environmental governance.
 Her research relates to climate change and sustainability adopting social-ecological systems thinking/approaches.
-Poignant areas of interest are the opportunities and barriers to 'low-impact' living and the emergence of transition initiatives/towns and degrowth movement.
+Her main areas of interest are the opportunities and barriers to 'low-impact' living and the emergence of transition initiatives/towns and degrowth movement.
 Claudia studied geography and environmental management and for many years worked in academic and applied research on environmental policy and management, environmental values, public and stakeholder engagement, critical evaluation, and interdisciplinary research approaches.
 She joined Birmingham City University in 2011 as a researcher and lecturer teaching and supervising undergraduate and postgraduate students.
-Since 2011 she has been Associate Editor (Socio-Economics) of the journal Environmental Values.

 Current/recent research projects include (i) ‘Are you game for Climate Action? - Engaging young people in built environment climate research through co-design and play’ project funded by UKRI-AHRC as part of COP26; (ii) ‘STEAM INC. – STEAM Innovation and Curriculum’ project (2019-1-UK01-KA203-062032) funded by the British Council as part of the Erasmus+ Programme of the European Union; (iii) DT-Uni – Design Thinking Approach for an Interdisciplinary University project under the Erasmus+ programme of the European Union; (iv) development of PARTICIPOLOGY, a resource to engage people in participative planning, decision-making and training using a board game format; (v) work packages 9 and 10 of the UK National Ecosystem Assessment (NEA) Follow-On programme focusing on assessing and developing tools to take account of the Ecosystem Approach in decision-making.